gridap/GridapDistributed.jl/README.md

 (In order to fully understand the code snippet, familiarity with the high level API of Gridap is assumed.)
 The domain is discretized using the parallel Cartesian-like mesh generator built-in in GridapDistributed.
 The only minimal burden posed on the programmer versus Gridap is a call to the `prun` function of [`PartitionedArrays.jl`](https://github.com/fverdugo/PartitionedArrays.jl) right at the beginning of the program.
 With this function, the programer sets up the `PartitionedArrays.jl` communication backend (i.e., MPI communication backend in the example), specifies the number of parts and their layout (i.e., `(2,2)` 2D layout in the example), and provides a function (using Julia do-block syntax for function arguments in the example) to be run on each part.
 This function is equivalent to a sequential Gridap script, except for the `CartesianDiscreteModel` call, which, in GridapDistributed, requires the `parts` argument passed back by the `prun` function.

+## Documentation

+Given that GridapDistributed.jl and Gridap.jl share the same high-level API, we refer to the documentation of the latter for more details.
+As illustrated in the example above, for most users, there will be minor differences among the APIs of `Gridap.jl` and `GridapDistributed.jl` to be aware of.
+We refer to the `test/` folder for additional `GridapDistributed.jl` examples.

 ## Remarks

 1. `GridapDistributed.jl` is not a parallel mesh generator.
 Grid handling currently available within `GridapDistributed.jl` is restricted to Cartesian-like meshes of arbitrary-dimensional, topologically n-cube domains.
 See [`GridapP4est.jl`](https://github.com/gridap/GridapP4est.jl), for peta-scale handling of meshes which can be decomposed as forest of quadtrees/octrees of the computational domain, and [`GridapGmsh.jl`](https://github.com/gridap/GridapGmsh.jl) for unstrucuted mesh generation.